-Funding for the City portions of the district will come from various sources including the municipal transient room tax, affordable housing funds, and transit and transportation funds - including the recently adopted Summit County countywide transportation tax.
-The City will also continue to pursue other creative funding concepts with local property owners in the surrounding bonanza park and prospector areas.
+Staff has presented Council with funding options for the City portions of the district will come from various sources including the municipal transient room tax, affordable housing funds, and transit and transportation funds and other sources.

 The project will serve many of the community goals and goals outlined in the Park City General Plan.
 The project will include needed transit services as well as walking and biking connectivity.
 It will also include significant year round affordable housing development.
 The project will include open plaza space for local and guest events and will provide economic diversification to Park City and the region.
 The project also addresses several of the recommendations of Project ABC, which was recently completed by the Summit County Arts Council.